Can you reuse coffee grounds? In this guide we will go through the potential uses for used coffee grounds and dispel a few myths along the way.

 So coffee grounds may not be quite as useful in your garden as the many articles on the subject would suggest.
 Yes, they can be beneficial when used in moderation as part of a mixed organic mulch, or when added in small quantities to a composting system.
 But many of the other claims made about them are spurious.
 Or the scientific evidence is lacking.

-But the good news is that you definitely do not have to throw away coffee grounds.
-You can also use coffee grounds as a scrub to scour a crusty barbecue or fire pit grill.
+But the good news is that you definitely do not have to throw away used coffee grounds.
+You can also use used coffee grounds as a scrub to scour a crusty barbecue or fire pit grill.
 You can also use it as a gentle abrasive to get rid of stuck on food on pots and pans.

 Another idea to consider is using coffee grounds to stop you from slipping on paths or patios.
 Its gritty texture can help you to keep a sure footing.